gdsaxton/PANDAS/README.md

 A tab containing links to all of the available chapters will open up in your browser at `http://localhost:8888`

+Sample data for use in Chapter 1 can be found in the *data* folder.
 I hope you find these tutorials helpful.
 If so, then please share and spread the word and help build a community of PANDAS users.

 Happy coding!